Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-AreaSearch's latest postcode level ATO data for financial year 2022 shows that Gymea - Grays Point has high incomes.
-The median income is $63,742 and the average is $83,675.
+AreaSearch's latest postcode level ATO data for financial year 2022 indicates that Gymea - Grays Point SA2 has one of the highest incomes in Australia, with a median income of $63,742 and an average income of $83,675.
 This contrasts with Greater Sydney's median income of $56,994 and average income of $80,856.
-Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates for Gymea - Grays Point are approximately $71,780 (median) and $94,226 (average) as of September 2025.
-The 2021 Census shows that incomes in Gymea - Grays Point rank highly nationally, between the 82nd and 89th percentiles for households, families, and individuals.
-Income data indicates that 28.0% of residents (5,227 individuals) earn within the $1,500 - $2,999 range, similar to the broader area's 30.9%.
-Notably, 40.8% have incomes above $3,000 per week.
-High housing costs consume 15.5% of income, but strong earnings place disposable income at the 88th percentile nationally.
+Based on Wage Price Index growth of 12.61% from financial year 2022 to September 2025, estimated incomes would be approximately $71,780 (median) and $94,226 (average).
+The 2021 Census shows household, family, and personal incomes in Gymea - Grays Point rank between the 82nd and 88th percentiles nationally.
+Income distribution reveals that 28.0% of individuals earn within the $1,500-$2,999 range, similar to the broader area's 30.9%.
+Notably, 40.8% have incomes above $3,000 per week, suggesting strong economic capacity.
+High housing costs consume 15.5% of income, but disposable income remains at the 88th percentile nationally.
 The area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income